-The PRCA climbs indoors weekly during the school year following the Public School calendar.
-Most of our indoor climbs are at the PEIF climbing wall at Northern Michigan University, and sometimes at Hangdog Bouldering Gym in South Marquette.
+The PRCA climbs indoors weekly in Marquette during the school year following the local Marquette Area Public Schools calendar.
+Our indoor climbs are at the PEIF climbing wall at Northern Michigan University.

-We also have monthly outdoor climbing outings lead by professional guides where our climbers get to test out their skills on rock and ice -- and all gear is provided!
+We also have monthly outdoor climbing outings lead by professional guiding service Michigan Ice Fest Guides where our climbers get to test out their skills on rock and ice -- and all gear is provided!

-Climbers and volunteers interested in joining the PRCA need to sign a Liability Waiver and a Code of Ethics to join, send us an email if you would like a copy in advance!
+Climbers and volunteers interested in joining the PRCA need to sign a Liability Waiver and a Code of Ethics.
+Send us an email if you would like a copy in advance!